 Surprisingly, there was an unexpected limit to Mom’s secrecy.
 Among the online resources concerning victims of the Shoah is the website of Yad Vashem, the memorial and research center in Jerusalem.
 On a historian’s hunch, I consulted it not long ago, to see whether its Central Database of Shoah Victims’ Names contained any information I hadn’t already found on Anna and Siegfried Siegel.
 They were both there.
 But to my astonishment, all the basic information on their deportation and their deaths had been supplied not once, but on two occasions seven years apart during the 1980s, by my mother.
 She had even turned over the photographs my grandparents had enclosed with their poem for my third birthday.
 The very fact that she had done this was yet another secret she took to her grave.

-Werner Gundersheimer is a director emeritus of the Folger Shakespeare Library, in Washington D.C.
+Werner Gundersheimer is director emeritus of the Folger Shakespeare Library.